rahul-deshmukhpatil/Notes-and-Docs/c++/c++_ds/vector.md

 		returns void
-		never reduces capacity because that will cause reallcation and it invalidates all the iter, pointers, ref than past the resize count
+		never reduces capacity because that will cause reallcation and it invalidates all the iter, pointers, ref than past the resize count If you use custom allocator you might suppress call to default constructor for user defined types or prevent zero out memory for intetral types